top of page

 Dermatofibrosarcoma protuberans

-Etiology: rare type of skin cancer characterized by its slow-growing, locally aggressive nature
+Etiology: rare type of skin cancer characterized by its slow-growing, locally aggressive nature; unknown cause, but an injury is a predisposing factor

 Appearance: skin colored, pink or brown irregular border multi nodular fungating mass